Bryconops alburnoides

-Bryconops alburnoides is a small freshwater fish, approximately 6 inches long at its largest, that lives in the rivers of South America.
+Bryconops alburnoides is a small species of freshwater ray-finned fish belonging to the family Iguanodectidae.
+This fish is found in the rivers of South America.
 It has a slender body, with a yellowish dorsal fin and yellow-tinged back scales that fade into silver on its belly.
 It is largely an insectivore that picks land-dwelling insects from the riverbanks, though it eats much more whenever rain washes prey into the water.

 Description

 Bryconops alburnoides reaches 15 cm (5.9 inches) at a maximum in standard length (tail fin not included), with a generally elongated body.
 The genus Bryconops as a whole has been described as slender-bodied and "smelt-like", similar to sister genus Piabucus; B. alburnoides is no exception.
 B. alburnoides is one of the larger members of the genus by a considerable margin.

 The lateral line has 50 to 62 scales.
 B. alburnoides has a yellowish dorsal fin, which is a feature that can be used to distinguish it from other members of the genus that look similar.
 The upper and lower margins of the caudal fin are also tinted yellow.
 A congener, Bryconops gracilis, has frequently been misidentified as B. alburnoides, thanks to a yellowish dorsal fin and a similar number of lateral-line scales.
 However, B. alburnoides has three rows of premaxillary teeth, while B. gracilis only has two, making for a definitive way to tell the two apart.